technomancy/leiningen/README.md

 # Leiningen

-    "Leiningen!" he shouted.
+> "Leiningen!" he shouted.
 "You're insane!
-They're not creatures you can fight--they're an elemental--an 'act of God!'
-Ten miles long, two miles wide--ants, nothing but ants!
-And every single one of them a fiend from hell...
+They're not creatures you can
+> fight--they're an elemental--an 'act of God!'
+Ten miles long, two
+> miles wide--ants, nothing but ants!
+And every single one of them a
+> fiend from hell...
-    -- from Leiningen Versus the Ants by Carl Stephenson
+> -- from Leiningen Versus the Ants by Carl Stephenson

 Leiningen is a build tool for Clojure designed to not set your hair on fire.

-## Install
+## Installation

-For now, you will need http://p.hagelb.org/leiningen-deps.tar unpacked in the root and http://p.hagelb.org/lancet.clj on the classpath.
+Put bin/lein on your $PATH and run: $ lein self-install

 ## Usage